 However, it’s important to remember that with respect to hosting, you don’t always get what you pay for – several of the web hosts included in this list have excellent ratings.
 This tells us it’s definitely possible to find a balance between reasonable prices and good performance.

-When it comes to speed testing, we’ll be using two tools, Pingdom and Load Impact.
-The former simply measures load speeds, while the latter load tests your site by simulating up to 25 simultaneous users accessing it over a five minute period.
-The site used for testing was just a basic, clean WordPress install.
+When it comes to speed testing, we’ll be using Pingdom for that.
+It’s a handy tool that measures load times from a couple of locations around the globe.
+The site used for testing was a basic, clean WordPress install.

 Bluehost is one of the few hosting companies officially recommended by WordPress.org.
 This makes it one of the more convenient solutions in the market.
 Bluehost provides you with a nice custom panel to manage your hosting setup, plus all the features you might need to build and launch your WordPress site.
-Bluehost is also one of the most popular hosts out there – getting 450 votes in our 2017 hosting survey (where users rated it 7.93 / 10).
+Bluehost is also one of the most popular hosts out there – getting hundreds of votes in our hosting survey.

 Despite the low price, you also get a free domain name with your plan and access to free site builders and 1-click WordPress installs.